wangilamain/portfolio2/README.md

-Description.
-This is a web page with a brief description on me and a link of projects done.

-Author.
+#Author
 Sharon Wawira

-Technologies used.
-HTML5
+#Description
+This is a webpage with brief information about me and the projects i have done

+#Known bugs
+none

+#Technology
+HTML
 CSS

-Known Bugs
-No bugs detected.

-License
-MIT License &copy|Sharon

-Collaborate
-For more information or feedback, reach me out on wangiyng@gmail.com
+#Support contact
+wangilayng@gmail.com